 Make The Filter Coffee

-Typically filter coffee is served in a brass or stainless steel tumbler and dabarah (container/cup) that is used to cool the coffee.
+Typically, filter coffee is served in a brass or stainless steel tumbler and dabarah (container/cup) to cool it.

-Using your fingers carefully lift the tumbler by the rim as the coffee will now be piping hot.
+Using your fingers carefully, lift the tumbler by the rim.
+The coffee will now be piping hot.

 Pour the hot coffee into the davara from the tumbler from a little distance.
-This process not only cools down the coffee a little but also forms a nice froth on top.
+This process cools down the coffee and forms a nice froth on top.

-Now pour the coffee from the container back into the tumbler, again from a little height.
+Now, pour the coffee from the container back into the tumbler from a bit of height.

 Repeat this process a few times until the coffee has reached the perfect sipping temperature.
 Serve it in the tumbler setting on the davarah.

-Note – You can skip the pulling process and just mix the sugar using a spoon if you are not comfortable with it.
+Note – If uncomfortable, skip the pulling process and mix the sugar using a spoon.

 Frequently Asked Questions

-You will have to keep two things in mind to make a nice and thick coffee decoction.
+You must remember two things to make a nice and thick coffee decoction.

 The coffee should be finely ground.